What1s1ove/bs-content-challenge/lint-your-project-with-github-actions/lint-your-project-with-github-actions.md

 To prohibit merging a pull request when linting fails, go to the repository settings and set the merge rules for the branch you want.

+To do this we need to check the *Require status checks to pass before merging* checkbox and select the checks we need.
+In our case, this is *Linting* (the name is taken from the action config).

 <p align="center">
   <img src="./img/branch-protection.jpg" alt="Branch Protection">
 </p>